oliviawestmacottssw/SSW.Rules.Content/rules/do-you-backup-your-control4-projects-to-the-cloud/rule.md

 ---

-If your project gets corrupted or if the changes you made caused unexpected issues, do you have a backup of your Control4 project to rollback to?
+​​​If your project gets corrupted or if the changes you made caused unexpected issues, do you have a backup of your Control4 project to rollback to?​

 You should configure Control4 to automatically backup your changes to the cloud.
 You configure this in composer under Agents | Backup.